pyeventsourcing/eventsourcing/docs/topics/projections.rst

-Calling ``save_orm_obj()`` doesn't immediately update the database, but instead appends the object to a list of custom ORM objects that are passed down the stack and recorded within a single transaction along with other factors of the process event after the policy function has returned.
+Calling ``save_orm_obj()`` doesn't immediately update the database, but instead appends the ORM object to a list of ORM objects that will be passed down the stack and recorded within a single transaction along with other factors of the process event after the policy function has returned.
 This method can be called many times within a single policy function, but only needs to be called once per object.
 All changes